RainbowResort/coppermine/plugins/newsletter/readme.txt

 [S] = Security fix (issues that are related to security)
 *********************************************

+2009-07-06 [A] Added clickable mailing stats on the catlist screen that lead to the archive {GauGau}
+2009-07-06 [A] Added admin option to configure other's subscriptions {GauGau}
+2009-07-06 [A] Added confirmation JS dialog for category deleting {GauGau}
+2009-07-06 [A] Added link to send page {GauGau}
+2009-07-06 [A] Disabled categories that nobody has subscribed to yet {GauGau}
+2009-07-06 [A] Added search icon {GauGau}
 2009-07-06 [A] Added sending mechanism to all pages {GauGau}
 2009-07-05 [A] Added actual sending page {GauGau}
 2009-07-02 [A] Added archive page {GauGau}